nexcess/yum-lag/README.md

 and etc. The plugin also adds a `--exclude-newer-than` option to override both the global and per-repo *exclude_newer_than* options.

+## Technical Notes

+The plugin looks at the `time_file` (RPM file mtime) and `time_build` (RPM BuildDate) to determine the update's age (from the primary repodata).
+These do not necessarily (and probably won't) correspond to when they first appear available to update to.
+Unforunately there's no easy way to track that, it would be much more complicated if possible at all so this will have to work for now.

 ## Examples

 Regular update run: